dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

     }
 };
 recognizer.onMRZRead = (txt, results) => {
-    // In this event handler, you get a two-line string recognized from the MRZ from which you can further decode and display meaningful information such as name, nationality, etc. alert(txt);
+    // In this event handler, you get a two-line string recognized from the MRZ on passports from which you can further decode and display meaningful information such as name, nationality, etc.
+    // Note that if you use the template video-MRZ, you may also get a three-line string. alert(txt);
 };
 await recognizer.startScanning(true);